quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 5. If you have met all the requirements, ask for my magic word "ok" to continue with the next instruction (Instruction 1.03)

 ## Important Notes
 - Common mistakes to AVOID:
-  - Not making the API request to Figma API
+  - Not making the API request to Figma API or not calling the proper Figma MCP tool
   - Not utilizing the Figma Documentation and API response to document the component in the README.md file
   - Not following strictly the Tailwind variant configuration defined in "docs/code-patterns.md"
   - Not following strictly the Typescript types definition when defining React Component props